afq984/ilmsdump/README.md

 python -m pip install -U https://github.com/afq984/ilmsdump/archive/main.zip
 ```

+The same command can be used to update to the latest version.

 You may want to specify `--user`, or install in a [virtual environment].

 ## Usage Examples